GFZ-Centre-for-Early-Warning/REM_RRVS/README.md

 You can enter the site via the port you defined int the virtual host, e.g. localhost:8080 in a webbrowser

-D) If not implemented as wsgi you can have to run the application via
+###D) If not implemented as recommended via wsgi you can have to run the application via
    ```
    python runserver.py
    ```